Sample plan

 - · Tipping is not expected anywhere

-- · Restaurants give free side dishes (banchan) with every meal — it's not extra
+- · Restaurants give free side dishes (banchan) with every meal — it's not extra and refills are free

 - · Most museums are closed Mondays